CloudMax94/cadence.link/content/tech/item-duplication.md

 ## Throw Duplication

-By hitting a thrown object before it breaks it will generate two drops.
+By hitting a thrown object before it breaks using an item or ability (such as bow and boomerang) it will generate two drops.

+{{< tweet 1285282351765848064 >}}

+### 1.1 & 1.0 differences

+In version 1.1 and 1.0 you were able to perform the dupe by simply attacking the pot normally with your weapon.

 {{< tweet 1150341610229469184 >}}